QuentiumYT/Cloudflare-Firewall-Rules/docs/index.rst

     self

-Cloudflare Firewall Rules is a wrapper library that aims to easily modify, create and import, export new rules in your domain's firewall.
+Cloudflare Firewall Rules is a wrapper library that aims to easily create, modify, delete rules.
+It also provides a way to import & export new rules in your domain's firewall.

 If you have a single rule that you want to duplicate among your domains, you can simply write 3 lines to do that :)
+(See examples for more info)

 Note: You can also import several rules into several domains at once!